-Brian Aris began his photographic career as a photojournalist, working for a London agency.
-Over the next nine years a series of frontline assignments took him around the world - to cover the civil unrest and riots at the start of the troubles in Northern Ireland, the plight of Palestinian children in Jordan, the civil war in Lebanon, famine in Africa and the war in Vietnam, where he worked until the final days of the conflict in Saigon.
-He then decided on a complete change of direction and opened a studio in London where he started photographing fashion and glamour models for newspapers and magazines.
-His studio work was to include pop and rock stars such as Blondie, The Jam, The Clash, The Boomtown Rats, Roxy Music and The Police.
-And after three years he turned away from the model world to concentrate on the music industry that was exploding in Britain.
+Brian Aris began his career as a photojournalist, working for a London agency during the 1960s.
+Over the next nine years, a series of frontline assignments took him around the world - to cover the civil unrest and riots at the start of the troubles in Northern Ireland, the plight of Palestinian children in Jordan and the tragic famine that raged across Africa.
+He also covered the war in Vietnam, where he worked until the final days of the conflict in Saigon.

 In the late 1970s, Brian decided to move away from photojournalism and embark on a complete change of direction so he opened a studio in London where he started photographing fashion and glamour models for newspapers and magazines.
 Over time his studio work also began to include pop and rock stars such as Blondie, The Jam, The Clash, George Michael, Roxy Music and The Police and eventually Brian decided to concentrate full-time on documenting the music industry that was exploding in Britain at the time.
 During the next two decades, Brian Aris shot every aspect of the music scene from punk and rock ‘n’ roll right through to the emergence of boy bands and girl power.